 How to Save When Charging an EV

-A major benefit of electric vehicles is that you have more space to create savings compared to a gas vehicle; although you can save one or two cents on the gallon by choosing a different gas station, you’re pretty much beholden to current gas prices.
+A major benefit of EVs is you have more space to create savings compared to a gas vehicle; although you can save one or two cents on the gallon by choosing a different gas station, you’re pretty much beholden to current gas prices.
 With electric vehicles, you can lower EV charging costs with some creativity.
-Here are some ways that people are reducing their EV costs.
+Here are some ways people are reducing their EV costs.

 - Charging at off-peak times: Electricity prices can change hour by hour.
 If you’re on a time-of-use rate with your utility and you charge during off-peak hours (typically at night), it will be reflected in your energy bill.

 - Use smart charge technology: Smart charging uses data to optimize your charging period.
 Your charger will essentially communicate between your vehicle and the utility company to control how your vehicle is charging.
-This not only helps to alleviate pressure on the power grid, but it can also save you money.
+This lightens pressure on the power grid and can save you money.

 - Use a Level 1 or Level 2 charger: If you have time to fully charge your EV using a Level 1 charger, this may be the most cost-effective.
 If you drive frequently, however, installing a Level 2 charger could be worth it.
 Either way, it will be cheaper than charging at public Level 3 chargers.